 Ummm…it wasn’t.
 I tried sanding by hand, expecting that fine chalk dust texture that oil-based primer has when it’s sanded off.
 That didn’t happen.
 I sanded harder.
 Nothing.

 I got my electric sander out with 220-grit sandpaper on it.
 That did nothing.

 I ended up having to sand that oil-based primer of with 80-grit sanding discs on my rotary sander at the highest speed, sanding about 8 square inches at a time before having to change to a new sanding disc because the primer was just gumming up those discs so quickly.

 Y’all, it literally took me about eight hours and almost an entire pack of 50 sanding discs just to sand the peninsula and get back down to the gray primer coat.
-By the end of the day, my hands were aching, I was just about in tears but was way too tired to cry.
+By the end of the day, my hands were aching, and I was just about in tears.
+But I was way too tired to cry.